The Insolvency Review: Poland

 Recent events related to the covid-19 pandemic resulted in the introduction of solutions in the area of restructuring law, of which a significant innovation is the introduction of a simplified restructuring procedure.
 This is a type of arrangement approval proceeding that is held in principle without participation of the court, and provides regulations protecting the debtor's assets from enforcement proceedings while collecting creditors' votes.
 There is more on this subject in Section II of this chapter.

-The general principles of the Bankruptcy and Restructuring Law can be reduced to the wording of Article 2(1) of the Bankruptcy Law:
+The general principles of the Bankruptcy Law and the Restructuring Law can be reduced to the wording of Article 2(1) of the Bankruptcy Law:

 Any proceeding governed by this Act shall be conducted in a manner enabling the claims of the creditors to be satisfied to the greatest extent and, where reasonably practicable, the existing enterprise of the debtor to be preserved.12